fungw/PilgrimsPath/README.md

 # Pilgrims Path

 ## Welcome
 This is Pilgrims Path.
-A simple game that I put together.
+A simple game that I put together for a final game project.
+The aim of the game is simple; guide the Pilgrim as far down the trail as possible, watch out for those pesky lightsaber-like towers!

+When you've had enough of the game, make sure to check out "score.txt" in the game directory to compare your scores with your friends!

 ### Instructions
 * UP or DOWN to guide the Pilgrim through the perilous journey.